-As the school year begins to wrap up, I anxiously await approval for my request to move from the Library Media Specialist position I’ve held for the past nine years, to a fifth grade classroom teaching position, which I’ve dreamed about for the last five.
+As the school year begins to wrap up, I anxiously await approval for my request to move from my current position as the Library Media Specialist which I’ve held for the past nine years, to a fifth-grade classroom teaching position, which I’ve dreamed about for the last five.
 I have only two more nights to wait for the final word so please keep me in your thoughts and wish me luck.

 Backward?
 By backward, do you mean honoring my truth?
 Following my heart?
 Do you mean challenging myself to run a semi-self-contained classroom which I’ve never experienced?
 Do you mean going beyond what common sense will allow?
 Denying the truth that runs through my veins?

 What exactly do you mean by backward?
 I always thought going backward was not learning the lessons life was teaching you.
 Not heeding warnings.
 Not paying attention and getting slapped in the face for doing the same thing over and over and over, expecting different results.
 I thought backward was living unconsciously and mindlessly.

 No my friend, I am not going backward.
 I am moving forward; graciously and gratefully, to a position that epitomizes teaching.
 To a position that will challenge me pedagogically; one that will allow me to work with a grade level I have never before experienced.
 A position that will allow me to grow into an area of myself that was never before challenged.
 A position that allows me to work with tween-agers who, in preadolescence, are preparing to enter middle school (a place that’s very scary for 5th graders- until they get there of course) and having taught that age group for 17 years, I can help to make that transition be a smooth one.